fjcaetano/kerbal/README.md

 ### Kilton
 The Kilton is not only Kerbal's Space Hotel, but it's also a safe return module.
 It has capacity for 15 Kerbals to safely return to Kerbin.

+### Kommbot
+The Kommbot I is the communications module.
+It connects the KSS to the Skynet relay network and maps Kerbin's surface with an ISA dish.

 ## MunBase

 The MunBase is located at the coordinates 0º 42' 5" N, 2º 45' 2" E of the Mun at 300m of the Neil Armstrong memorial (almost pure luck).